zlatnaspirala/matrix-engine-wgpu/readme.md

 ## Description

 This project is a work-in-progress WebGPU engine inspired by the original **matrix-engine** for WebGL.
-It uses the `wgpu-matrix` npm package as a modern replacement for `gl-matrix` for handling model-view-projection matrices.
+It uses the `wgpu-matrix` npm package as a modern replacement for `gl-matrix` to handle model-view-projection matrices.

 Published on npm as: **`matrix-engine-wgpu`**